-Tensa4 is a highly portable hammock stand, suitable for outdoors or inside, on flat or sloping ground, either for recreation or full-time use as a bed.
+Tensa4 is a highly portable hammock stand, suitable for outdoors or inside, on flat or sloping ground, whether for travel, recreation, or full-time use as a bed.
 It accommodates gathered-end hammocks up to 12 feet long, with a ~30° sag and the foot end higher than the head, for laying flat on the diagonal.
 You can also adjust it to hang bridge and transverse style hammocks.
 It requires at least one anchor point to set up, ideally two.
 Tensa Outdoor rates Tensa4 for users up to 350 pounds, itself weighing 12-14 pounds with accessories, packing to 20 inches long and less than 6 inches around.

-Pre-Columbian petroglyphs at the Puerco Pueblo ruins in the tree-sparse Arizona desert seem to depict strangely hung hammocks, known as contemporary bedding only in the distant tropics
+Pre-Columbian petroglyphs at the Puerco Pueblo ruins in the Arizona desert seem to depict hammocks hung from poles leaning apart.
+Hammocks are known to have been indigenous bedding only in distant tropical forests.

 Tensa4 Hammock Stand User Guide

 Copyright © 2020 Tensa Outdoor

 All rights reserved

 Printed in Portland, Oregon, the United States of America

-Version 1.1, June 2020
+Version 1.3, May 2021

 See http://tensaoutdoor.com/support/ for revisions in PDF format.